CIDFriendsCentral/CIDFriendsCentral.github.io/content/Wazer/upload.md

 ## Done?

-Once you are happy with the positioning, move to the Cut Settings page
+Once you are happy with the positioning, move to the Cut Settings page.